Physiotherapy: Does the NDIS cover it?

 Physiotherapists work with people of all ages and abilities and can assist with a range of different conditions, including brain injury, cerebral palsy, stroke recovery, physical disabilities and neurological disorders.

-Today, we’ll look at when the NDIS will cover physiotherapy treatment and how physiotherapy might be able to help you achieve your goals.
+We take a look at when the NDIS will cover physiotherapy treatment and how physiotherapy might be able to help you achieve your goals.

 What does a physiotherapist do?